ForbesLindesay/http-basic/README.md

  - `retry` (default: `false`) - retry GET requests.
 Set this to `true` to retry when the request errors or returns a status code greater than or equal to 400 (can also be a function that takes `(err, req, attemptNo) => shouldRetry`)
  - `retryDelay` (default: `200`) - the delay between retries (can also be set to a function that takes `(err, res, attemptNo) => delay`)
  - `maxRetries` (default: `5`) - the number of times to retry before giving up.
+ - `ignoreFailedInvalidation` (default: `false`) - whether the cache should swallow errors if there is a problem removing a cached response.
+Note that enabling this setting may result in incorrect, cached data being returned to the user.

 **callback:**